GeminiLab/twic/README.md

 - NaNs (`nan`) and infinities (`inf`, `+inf`, `-inf`) are supported with case-sensitive keywords.
 - Signs `+` and `-` can be used for positive and negative numbers respectively.
 - Leading zeros are allowed in decimal integers.
+- Leading zeros are allowed in the integer and exponent parts of floating-point numbers.
 - Hexadecimal integers are supported with a case-sensitive `0x` prefix.
-Leading zeros are allowed in hexadecimal integers.
+Leading zeros after the `0x` prefix are allowed in hexadecimal integers.
 Uppercase and lowercase `A-F`s are both allowed.
 - Leading or trailing decimal points are not allowed in floating-point numbers.

 ### String